IN THE NEWS

 (Read about this interview at: Off the beaten track with the Alaska Quarterly Review.)

-Recognition for Spatz and his Alaska Quarterly Review staff include a Chancellor’s Group Award for Excellence (in Research and Creative Activity), a Special Recognition Award for “offering literary excellence to Alaska and the world” from the Alaska Center for the Book, five major awards from the National Endowment for the Arts, the 1996 Governor’s Award for the Arts — the State of Alaska’s highest award in the Arts, and honored by the Municipality of Anchorage with a Proclamation declaring April 26, 1999, “Alaska Quarterly Review Day.”
+Recognition for Spatz and his Alaska Quarterly Review team include a Chancellor’s Group Award for Excellence (in Research and Creative Activity), a Special Recognition Award for “offering literary excellence to Alaska and the world” from the Alaska Center for the Book, five major awards from the National Endowment for the Arts, the 1996 Governor’s Award for the Arts — the State of Alaska’s highest award in the Arts, and honored by the Municipality of Anchorage with a Proclamation declaring April 26, 1999, “Alaska Quarterly Review Day.”
 In the U.S. Senate, Alaska Senator Frank Murkowski made two tributes to Alaska Quarterly Review recorded in the Congressional Record on July 31, 1997, and on September 24, 1999.
-Upon the milestone of the 30th anniversary of Alaska Quarterly Review, Alaska’s U.S. Senator Lisa Murkowski recorded a tribute in the Congressional Record on May 7, 2012.
+Upon the Alaska Quarterly Review‘s 30th and 35th anniversary milestones, Alaska’s U.S. Senator Lisa Murkowski recorded tributes in the Congressional Record on May 7, 2012 and the Congressional Record on October 2, 2017.